Financial Aid — An Overview

 - (2) Aid you will have to pay back;

 Some scholarships are not based on the financial need of the family.
 This kind of scholarship is known as merit based aid.

 Why Financial Aid?

-Most students at college today are using some type of financial aid to pay.
+It is not just for the benefit of students, although that is what most people think.
+Society needs college grads and lawmakers and governments recognize this need as well as the prohibitive cost of a college education for most families.Most students at college today are using some type of financial aid to pay.
 The huge investment for a college education would easily rule out 3/4 of all students by financial reasons.
 A private college cost of attendance now exceeds $40,000 per year on average (including tuition, fees, room and board).
 Even public universities can run $20,000 per year(including tuition, fees, room and board).
 These numbers are simply out of reach for most people.

 First Step to Get Financial Aid